viamrobotics/micro-rdk/OTA.md

 ## Firmware Upload and Hosting Options
-### Local
+- Local
-- use `make serve-ota` to point to create a local endpoint serving the ota build.
-Ensure the link includes the host's private address in the url.
+  - Use `make serve-ota` to point to create a local endpoint serving the ota build.
+  - the command will build the ota firmware first before serving the url

 ### Cloud
 - if using a cloud hosting solution, generate a `url` for downloading your firmware that includes auth embedded in the url if possible.